 Specific Conditions of Work

-The Group and Corporate Sales Manager is a full-time, exempt position, including commission, with hours from 9:00am to 5:00pm and with occasional duties at events after office hours.
+The Audience Development Manager is a full-time, exempt position, including commission, with hours from 9:00am to 5:00pm and with occasional duties at events after office hours.
 This position is expected to maintain high standards of professional conduct and appearance.
 While conditions may alter the amount of time spent on any one area, the time spent on the position responsibilities can be expected to be as follows:

 Bachelor’s degree required.
 A minimum of 3-4 years of sales experience and exceptional skills in group sales or a related sales field.
-Direct experience with an entertainment, attraction, performing arts presenter, a and / or symphony orchestra highly preferred.
-A passion for and working knowledge of classical music is a plus.
+Direct experience with a symphony orchestra and / or an entertainment, attraction or performing arts presenter highly preferred.
+A passion for and working knowledge of classical music preferred.

 - Excellent verbal and written communication skills.